ankanani/blackwindow/README.md

 ### How to Use it
 - Just double-click on `blackwindow.exe`
+- Note that you will not see the mouse pointer over the application.
-- Click anywhere in the lack window and drag to move its location
+- Click anywhere in the lack window and drag to move its location, to hide the area you want.
 - Click on the faintly colored X on top right corner to close the window
 - Click on the faintly colored Arrow on bottom right corner to resize the window